fermyon/developer/content/spin/v2/managing-plugins.md

 ## Upgrading Plugins

-To upgrade a plugin to the latest version, first run `spin plugins upgrade` (to refresh the catalogue).
+To upgrade a plugin to the latest version, first run `spin plugins update` (to refresh the catalogue).

 The `spin plugins upgrade` command has the same options as the `spin plugins install` command (according to whether the plugin comes from the catalogue, a URL, or a file).
 For more information, see the plugins section of the [Spin CLI Reference documentation](cli-reference#spin-plugins).